powerthepower/PokemonShowdown-Festival-Of-Elements/README.md

 WE ARE DUMB
 -------------------------------------
-We are trying to create a showdown mode ,but like I mentioned earlier - we are dumb.
+We are trying* to create a showdown mode
+--
 Here we will write our progress,If there will be one at all.